The 13 Best Nintendo Switch Horror Games

 Corpse Party looks and sounds great, with a highly unsettling soundtrack (it’s a little heavy on the scream sound effects) and detailed images to go alongside the charmingly eerie pixel art.

-If you’re a fan of pixellated indie games on the Nintendo Switch and you’re looking for the next best addition to your library, this is the pick for you.
+If you’re a fan of pixel art games and you’re looking for the next best addition to your library, this is the pick for you.

 Fatal Frame: Maiden of Black Water